bloominstituteoftechnology/web-sprint-challenge-authentication-and-testing/README.md

 - Schedule time to review, refine, and assess your work and perform basic professional polishing including spell-checking and grammar-checking on your work.
 - It is better to submit a challenge that meets MVP than one that attempts too much and does not.

-### Task 2: Stretch Goals

-**IMPORTANT:** Don't break MVP by working on stretch goals!
-Run `npm test` and keep an eye on your tests.

-These goals may or may not be things you have learned in this module but they build on the material you just studied.
-Time allowing, stretch your limits and see if you can deliver on the following optional goals:

-- [ ] Write at least 4 tests per endpoint.
-- [ ] Extract user validation into a separate method and write unit tests for it.
-- [ ] Implement authentication using sessions instead of tokens.
-Build separate auth endpoints & middleware for this to avoid breaking tests.

 ## Submission format

 - [ ] Submit via Codegrade by committing and pushing any new changes.
 - [ ] Create a pull request to merge `<firstName-lastName>` branch into `main`.
 - [ ] Please don't merge your own pull request and make sure **you are on your own repo**.
 - [ ] Check Codegrade for automated feedback.
-- [ ] Check Codegrade on Monday following the Sprint Challenge for reviewer feedback.
+- [ ] Check Codegrade on the days following the Sprint Challenge for reviewer feedback.
 - [ ] Any changes pushed after the deadline will not receive any feedback.

 ## Interview Questions